yougotwill/SIDE/README.md

 Code actions can correct spelling mistakes and search the Internet.

-When you need and advice or are in doubt, don't know if you should do this or that?
+When you need an advice or are in doubt.
+Don't know if you should do this or that?
 You can ask SIDE, and it will give you the answer.

 SIDE <3 Chuck.
 Chuck will help you to get through the day with a smile.
 And that is what matter the most :)